Asperger Syndrome is a disorder with very similar aspects to Autism.

 4.)
 Educational intervention

-Typically adults with Aspergers have a better prognosis then those with Autism
+Typically adults with Aspergers have a better prognosis than those with Autism